foambubble/foam/docs/user/features/note-properties.md

 ---
 ```

 This sets the `type` of this document to `feature` and sets **three** keywords for the document: `hello`, `world`, and `bonjour`.
-The YAML parser will treat both spaces and commas as the seperators for these YAML properties.
+The YAML parser will treat both spaces and commas as the separators for these YAML properties.
 If you want to use multi-word values for these properties, you will need to combine the words with dashes or underscores (i.e. instead of `hello world`, use `hello_world` or `hello-world`).

 > You can set as many custom properties for a document as you like, but there are a few [special properties](#special-properties) defined by Foam.